lbrn/lbrn-jekyll/events/bioinformatics-conference/registration.markdown

 <div class="well">
   <p class="text-error">
-    If you require hotel lodging on April 17, you must have registered by March 30th with the hotel.
+    If you require hotel lodging on April 17, you must have registered by March 30th with the hotel we have a reserved block with.
+The registration form will have more information.
   </p>

- *** Registration Link will be here soon! ***
+ <a href="https://redcap.lbrn.lsu.edu/surveys/?s=E8PDYFTX3P" class="btn btn-info btn-large">Continue to Event Registration Form</a>

 </div>